 Common Name: Ivy Gourd

-Coccinia grandis is a Perennial up to 3.00 metres tall.
+Coccinia grandis is a perennial plant that can grow up to 3.00 metres tall.

 It has edible uses.